jmillerv/go-dj/docs/first_time_setup.md

 # Running go-dj on a fresh machine

-These instructions come from getting this working on a fresh install of [DietPi]() running on a [Raspberry Pi 3 B+]() There is an existing ticket to automate this process for ease of use.
+These instructions come from getting this working on a fresh install of [DietPi]() running on a [Raspberry Pi 3 B+]() There is an [existing issue](https://github.com/jmillerv/go-dj/issues/26) to automate this process for ease of use.

 ## Install Go